 Here is what you can do if your cockatiel is choking:

 - Choking on a solid object: Hold the cockatiel upside down.
-This will open its jaw, so your cockatiel will naturally expel the object.
+Gently opening its jaw will allow your cockatiel to naturally expel the object.

-- Unsure: Keep it right-side-up.
+- Unsure: Ensure your cockatiel stays upright.
 Its keel bone can be gently massaged, or you can take actions to trigger a regurgitation response.

 Hold Cockatiel Upside Down